Yaro-bit/Yaro-bit/README.md

 ## About Me
+Hi, I’m Yaro.

-I’m a Ukrainian who swapped logistics and tech support for the wild world of software development in Austria.
+I swapped logistics and tech support for the wild world of software development in Austria.
 I like my code how I like my coffee: efficient, easy to maintain, and ideally not causing chaos at 2 AM.
 I rely on structure, honest work, and the occasional help from AI when Stack Overflow runs dry.

 ### I’m interested in
 - Software development with Java